 Modified on: Thu, Sep 13, 2018 at 7:24 AM

 Set a registration deadline and provide customized resources

 - Set a deadline for when the student must "link" (or sync) their iClicker account with Canvas.
 That way, students will be able to get set up before you start asking iClicker questions during class (and obtain the optimal amount of points).
 Include (in your syllabus or on hand-outs) in-depth instructions on how and what the students need to do to set up iClicker.
-This article includes a syllabus template that you may download for your use.

 Explain how the screenshots will be used in class, if at all—and if for review

 Inform your students how iClicker will be used to meet course objectives